Skip to Content

 Prater is the biggest park in Vienna.
 It’s so big, it’s home to an amusement park!
 As I mentioned above, it’s a fun place to visit if you’re in Vienna during warmer months.

-If you’re not a fan of amusement parks, that’s ok, because there is a lot more to do!
 You can visit Madame Tussauds, stroll down to the Ernst Happel Stadion and check out Austria’s national stadium, or relax in one of the numerous restaurants and cafes.

 I enjoyed walking around the park and soaking everything in.
-It’s hard to explain how big the park is unless you’ve visited.
+It’s hard to explain how big the park is unless you’ve visited it.
 It’s a behemoth of a place.
-There is plenty of green space to relax in and it will take you a good hour to walk from one end to another.

 If you’re in Vienna on a sunny day, it’s the perfect place to relax in the afternoon sun and potentially take in a beautiful sunset.